dsindex/spamfilter-transformers-examples/README.md

-### spam filter examples using transformers and trainer
+### spamfilter examples using transformers and trainer

 #### env